ahmedmoaaz/Calculator/README.md

 # Calculator
-Using html, Css and javascript
+# html, Css and javascript